That what makes me Nervous is that which makes me Alive

 Radical Candor is an overlooked asset in creating high-performance teams when that candor is built upon a foundation of trust.
 I’ve discovered that evoking transformation can often require radical candor.
 However, when properly applied, the transformation can resemble a metamorphosis.
 Read More

-Trust but Clarify is a valuable practice often overlooked in analyzing data.
+Trust but Clarify is a valuable practice often overlooked in many analyzing data rituals.
 We may follow best practices for bringing the most value to customers.
 Yet, we may still go awry if we simply follow principle and trust completely what the data is telling us.
-In his book, The Lean Startup, Eric Ries writes about the… Read More
+Read More

 In Talent Code, Daniel Coyle describes deep learning via short repetitions, feedback loops.
 I have applied this approach in coaching sports and in business.
 Read More